NickB-30/fortnite-launcher/README.md

 - Auto injects console dll
 # Patch Notes
 - Set Fortnite, Console DLL, LawinServer, and Fiddler Directories
+  - Make sure they are on the same drive
 - Supports Versions 2.5 - 15.50